Take a look at a few of my recent projects! Stay a while and explore my full portfolio.

 A Little Bit About Me

 Another overwhelming passion of mine is kendo.
-I competed as a National team member three times.
-At the worlds I placed top 16 for individuals (14th World Kendo Championships 2009, Brazil) and top 8 for teams (15th World Kendo Championships 2012, Italy and 16th World Kendo Championships 2015, Japan).
+I competed as a National team member four times.
+At the World Kendo Championship (WKC) I placed top 16 for individuals (14th WKC 2009, Brazil), top 8 for teams (15th WKC 2012, Italy and 16th WKC 2015, Japan) and most recently, third place for teams (17th WKC, Korea).
 At nationals, my team placed first.
-I recently had the honour of being the assistant captain of the national team, which placed top 8 at the worlds.
-My experience as an athlete has taught me to never give up.
+I had the honour of being the assistant captain of the national team, which placed top 8 and third at the worlds.
+My experience as an athlete has taught me the value of working in a team.
 I always tell myself that limits are caused by a lack of imagination; that is a train of thought I have for both my sport and my everyday life.